The New Board Chair

 Same list as above but from your perspective!
 Plus:

 - Balancing strategic support to the board and board committees with operating the organization

 - Involving staff members in support to the Board.

 If you are or are about to become an Interim Executive at a Not-for-Profit, you may find this page more helpful.

 And If You Aren’t New to Your Role?

-The Peer Mentor services are also available to you, and could be especially helpful if you are leading during a major transition.
+The Executive Mentor services are also available to you, and could be especially helpful if you are leading during a major transition.
 One of the toughest is moving from an all-volunteer organization to one with staff.
 Another big challenge comes when a long-term founder is departing.
-What are you facing?
+What situation are you facing?

-Jane is limited in the number of Peer Mentor clients she can accept and still devote enough time to each agenda, meeting recap, related research and of course 100% focus during each meeting.
+Jane is limited in the number of Executive Mentor clients she can accept and still devote enough time to each agenda, meeting recap, related research and of course 100% focus during each meeting.
 She has a wonderful network of colleagues to refer you to if she is fully booked.
 Also, to preserve confidentiality, she cannot take on two clients from the same organization, so gives referrals in those situations as well.